Vt. revenues up in most categories in Jan.

 Police received information Thursday afternoon about two students who said they saw a man holding what appeared to be a rifle in the woods near the Mallets Bay School.
 Police put that school and Colchester Middle School on lockdown while they searched the area.

 They later found a man surveying property near the area.
-He was wearing clothing similar to what the
+He was wearing clothing similar to what the students described and was carrying surveying tools that may have been mistaken for a firearm.
+He had no weapons.

 Vt.
 House advances pension forfeiture